annabessant/ES6-Node.js-Professional-README-Generator/generated/README.md

 ## License

-This project is licensed under MIT License.
+This project is licensed under MIT.

 ## Contributing